 Jim Denison is the co-founder and chief vision officer of Denison Forum.
 He pastored churches in Texas and Georgia and now speaks and writes to empower believers to navigate cultural issues from a biblical perspective.

 New virus in China could become pandemic: What the first half of 2020 tells us about true character was first published in The Daily Article by the Denison Forum.
-Daily Articles are republished in the Baptist Standard under agreement with Denison Forum.
+Daily Articles are republished in the Baptist Standard under agreement with Denison Forum and are not intended to represent the Standard’s views.